fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 Backing up your keystore pem files are crucial to ensure the safety and accessibility of your identity on the Fleek Network.
 For example, if your `$HOME/.lightning` is deleted you'll still be able to restore it if you have backed it up properly.

 There are many ways to make identity backups, each with its own benefits and drawbacks.
-At risk of oversimplifying, we'll focus on a simple manual approach to expose some of the principles you should be have awareness.
+At risk of oversimplifying, we'll focus on a simple manual approach to expose some principles you should have awareness.

 :::caution
 The security is never stronger than its weakest link, and it is very likely that the weakest link is not the method itself.
 It's pointless to encrypt the backup archive with sophisticated methods when the passphrase is weak or of an easy guess.